640 South State StreetDover, Delaware 19901

 Loss of consciousness (rare)

-Your doctor may also order other tests to measure thyroid-related substances, including:
+Your healthcare provider may also order other tests to measure thyroid-related substances.
+These include:

 Thyroglobulin, which is used to make and store thyroid hormones

-TSH receptor-stimulator antibodies, which is used to diagnose Graves' disease
+TSH receptor-stimulator antibodies, which are used to diagnose Graves disease

 Thyroid antiperoxidase antibodies and thyroglobulin antibodies, which are used to diagnose Hashimoto's thyroiditis

-Free T-4 index, a formula that includes total T-4 and a measurement called thyroid hormone-binding index.
-The normal range for the free T-4 index is 1.1 to 4.3 mcg/dL.
+Free T4 index, a formula that includes total T4 and a measurement called thyroid hormone-binding index.
+The normal range for the free T index is 1.1 to 4.3 mcg/dL.

-Several other medical conditions may cause high or low levels of T-4.
+Several other health conditions may cause high or low levels of T.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.